-One of our favorite areas among the Philadelphia Zoo lights was Tis the SEAson, an “underwater” environment reached through a 100-foot-long light tunnel.
+One of our favorite areas among the Zoo lights is the “underwater” environment reached through a 100-foot-long light tunnel.
 On the other side, blacklights make neon designs pop, reminiscent of bright coral.
 Giant jellyfish overhead light your way along the path in a light show unlike anything we’ve ever seen.

 In addition to the light installations, there are also several different light and projection shows throughout the Zoo.
 Undoubtedly the biggest is the Penguin Prismatic show that includes a massive penguin made of over 40,000 lights that move in time to the music.
 They’re synced up to everything from the Black Eyed Peas to Elton John singing “Philadelphia Freedom.”